leta199/Rejection-Sampling/README.md

 For this  proposal distribution, I seleced an exponential distribution with lambda = 1.

 We then have to find the scaling factor M so that we can fulfill condition 1 above.
 To find this value we used the logic in the Mathematics note here:  [Math Note exponential](https://github.com/leta199/Rejection-Sampling/blob/main/ExponentialProposal/Rejection_Sampling.pdf)
+After fding this sclaing factor, we plotted the graph below

 `proposal_pdf(x)`